 Straight off the line: Nobody has driven your car except to drive it off the line.
-You’re the first owner, taking the car from new, creating your own imprint in the driver’s seat and being the first to enjoy everything your new car brings.
+You’re the first owner, taking the car from new, creating your own imprint in the driver’s seat, and being the first to enjoy everything your new car brings.

-Dealer or manufacturer incentives: New cars often come with incentives including 0% finance, free servicing, full warranty, free upgrades and other offers.
+Dealer or manufacturer incentives: New cars often come with incentives including 0% finance, free servicing, full warranty, free upgrades, and other offers.
 You don’t get those very often with used cars!

 You can add factory features: While cars can be customized with aftermarket parts, only new cars can have options fitted at the factory.
-This can have a huge influence over how the upgrade works or how it looks.
+This can have a huge influence on how the upgrade works or how it looks.